bordeaux-neurocampus/OS-Workshop-2023/index.md

 **Comprehensive program**: Our workshop is designed to cater to both theoretical and practical needs.
 The program includes engaging theoretical sessions where you will gain a deep understanding of the principles and components of Open Science.
 Additionally, hands-on practical workshops will equip you with the skills and tools needed to implement Open Science practices seamlessly in your research.

-**Targeted audience**: This workshop is specifically tailored for PhD students, Post Docs, and Early Career Researchers.
+**Targeted audience**: This workshop is specifically tailored for PhD students, Post Docs, and Early Career Researchers in Life Sciences.
 We understand the challenges one can face in the early stages of a career, and our workshop aims to provide you with the knowledge and resources to excel in the evolving research landscape.

 **Collaborative environment**: The Open Science Workshop at Bordeaux Neurocampus is not just about learning; it's also about building connections and fostering collaboration.
 Engage in group discussions, share your experiences, and connect with like-minded researchers from diverse disciplines.
 This workshop provides a unique opportunity to expand your network and form valuable connections for future collaborations.